soerr/UnturnedDocumentation/Rocket/installation.md

 published: true
 ---

+Rocket is a plugin framework for Unturned that allows you to install and manage plugins on your server.
+It was created in 2014 by [fr34kyn01535](https://github.com/fr34kyn01535) and is now being maintained by [Smartly Dressed Games](https://smartlydressedgames.com/).

 Rocket usually comes pre-installed on most Unturned server hosting platforms, but if you are running your server on your own machine, you will need to install Rocket manually.

 > **💡 PRO TIP**